 Tips for Handling Retirement Plans

 - A financial advisor can help you sort out your various sources of retirement income to see if you’re on pace for a secure retirement.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you don’t work for the federal government or otherwise don’t qualify for getting FERS benefits, you still have other retirement options.
 Whether you choose a traditional IRA, Roth IRA or a taxable investment account, there are ways you can save for retirement without having a work-sponsored plan.
 If you have a 401(k) plan that offers employer contributions, take advantage of that free money first.